FFrisby/PathfinderArcadia/Magic Items/Raiment of the Eagle.md

 When transforming into an eagle, the wearer can expend a mythic point to transform into a Large size eagle instead of a Small one.
 Unlike other methods of transforming your shape, you may still speak and cast spells when in eagle form.

 *Note:* When transformed into an animal, your clothes, armour and weapons merge with your body.
-This means you do not gain any armour or shield bonus from them when in animal form.
+This means you do not gain any armour or shield bonus from them when in animal form, but other types of bonuses remain active (e.g. resistance, dodge or enhancement).

 **Small Eagle**: +2 Dex, +1 Natural Armour, 80ft Fly (Average), Low-light vision, +5 Perception *Space*: 5ft, Reach: 5ft, Size: Small (+1 attack, +1 AC)